StonedEdge/Retro-Lite-CM4/README.md

 a) HDMI over USB-C

-b) OTG integration (power perihperals through the same USB-C port)
+b) OTG integration (power perihperals through the onboard USB-C port)

 c) DSI 5.5" display (struggle to know of a way to get this working currently on the Pi)